FKLC/WhatsAppToDiscord/README.md

 ### Features

 - Less memory usage than a web browser.
-- Supports media (Image, Video, Audio, Document, Stickers)
+- Supports media (Image, Video, Audio, Document, Stickers) and reactions
 - Open Source (You can always compile for yourself)
 - Self Hosted (You own your data)
 - Allows usage of WhatsApp through the Discord overlay

 ---

 ### Commands

 - `start <number with country code or name>`: Starts a new conversation.
 - `list`: Lists existing chats.
 - `list <chat name to search>`: Finds chats that contain the given argument.